Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 ### Ice Age

 Snow plains with frozen rivers and lakes.
 Rock is more abundant than wood.
 You may encounter wolves, deer, bears, penguins, goats, mammoths, and dogs.
+Summer lasts only 1/4 of the year, the rest is winter.

 ### Continental